Astrophotography: Post-processing

 Both digital camera images and scanned film images are usually adjusted in image processing software to improve the image in some way.
 Images can be brightened and manipulated in a computer to adjust color and increase the contrast.
 More sophisticated techniques involve capturing multiple images (sometimes thousands) to composite together in an additive process to sharpen images to overcome atmospheric seeing, negating tracking issues, bringing out faint objects with a poor signal-to-noise ratio, and filtering out light pollution.

 Digital camera images may also need further processing to reduce the image noise from long exposures, including subtracting a “dark frame” and a processing called image stacking or "Shift-and-add".
 Commercial, freeware and free software packages are available specifically for astronomical photographic image manipulation.

 "Lucky imaging" is a secondary technique that involves taking a video of an object rather than standard long exposure photos.
 Software can then select the highest quality images which can then be stacked.
+This is typically used when observing planetary objects and helps to overcome atmospheric conditions.

+Color and brightness

+Astronomical pictures, like observational astronomy and photography from space exploration, show astronomical objects and phenomena in different colors and brightness, and often as composite images.
+This is done to highlight different features or reflect different conditions, and makes the note of these conditions necessary.

+Images attempting to reproduce the true color and appearance of an astronomical object or phenomenon need to consider many factors, including how the human eye works.
+Particularly under different atmospheric conditions images need to evaluate several factors to produce analyzable or representative images, like images of space missions from the surface of Mars, Venus or Titan.